 However, not everyone will learn computer science when they are in a hurry.
 That’s why this step is the easiest step for everyone.

-Choose the folder you want to view the file size of.
-Run the mouse over the folder and wait for a few milliseconds.
-Windows will automatically show the folder and file size.
+Pick a folder you want to check and move the mouse cursor over the folder for a few milliseconds.
+Windows will automatically display the size of files that are selected.